Department of Geosciences

 Students interested in graduate school are encouraged to take more than these minimum basic science requirements.

-Concentrators are required to take eight upper-level geosciences courses (300 level or higher) not including GEO 499 and GEO 503.
+Concentrators are required to take seven upper-level geosciences courses (300 level or higher) not including GEO 499 and GEO 503.

-Students are urged to consult with the departmental representative or their junior or senior adviser before choosing departmental courses outside geosciences.
-In general, the department is flexible about course selections and requirements; however, we must ensure a degree of coherency in the curriculum of each student.
+Students are urged to consult with the departmental representative or their junior or senior advisor before choosing departmental courses outside geosciences.
+In general, the department is flexible about course selections and requirements; however, we must ensure a degree of coherency in each student's course of study.

 Junior Colloquium.
-This is a weekly luncheon meeting, convened during the fall term, to acquaint juniors with research and career opportunities.
-This is mandatory for all geosciences majors (including those in the geological engineering program).
+Is a weekly luncheon meeting, convened during the fall term, to acquaint juniors with research and career opportunities.
+This one-hour colloquium is mandatory for all geosciences concentrators (including those in the geological engineering program).

 A set of informal programs (tracks) of study is designed to help students interested in different areas of geosciences, and to provide basic course plans that allow students to develop a strong foundation in those areas.
 These areas of focus include: